Dare Me (TV series)

-Dare Me is an American teen drama television series based on the 2012 novel of the same name by Megan Abbott, co-developed with Gina Fattore.
+Dare Me is an American teen drama mystery thriller television series based on the 2012 novel of the same name by Megan Abbott, co-developed with Gina Fattore.
 The series was picked up in late January 2019 and premiered on USA Network on December 29, 2019.
 In April 2020, USA Network canceled the series after one season.

 Premise

 Dare Me follows the lives of competitive high school cheerleaders in a small Midwestern town.
 The cheerleaders become entangled in a series of dark secrets after their new coach Colette French takes over the squad.